walles/px/README.md

 for turning programs into statically linked binaries.

 # TODO for initial release
-* Output should be truncated at the rightmost column of the terminal window
 * Each column should be wide enough to fit its widest value
 * Output should be sorted by `score`, with `score` being `(used CPU time) * (memory usage)`.
 The intention here is to put the most interesting processes on